MLP

 The Dink spoke with multiple decision makers and pros and has learned that some PPA players have already accepted pay cuts after three days of negotiations.

 Ben Johns and Anna Leigh Waters, the top two players on the PPA Tour, have agreed to six-figure pay cuts.
-It is unclear what other PPA-contracted players have a agreed to a reduction in compensation.
+It is unclear what other PPA-contracted players have agreed to a reduction in pickleball player compensation.

 Winter Paddle & Apparel Giveaway